 There are some circumstances where you don’t need to register your drone.
 This includes when:

 - you don’t intend to fly your drone

 - you’re only flying for sport or recreation, including model aircraft flown at CASA-approved model airfields

 - you're a commercial drone repairer or manufacturer, but you must keep records.

-This applies to all drones that you fly to provide any type of service – no matter how much it weighs.
+This applies to all drones you fly to provide any type of service, no matter how much the drone weighs.
 This may include activities such as: